qcif/rdsi-arms/test/arms-test-plan.md

     2. Fill in one or more extra mandatory data field.
     3. **Check 14-3**: errors are raised when all the mandatory data fields are not filled in.
     4. **Check 14-4**: submission successful when all mandatory data fields are filled in.

+## Appendix: Future work

+- Improve testing workflow so all tests can be performed in sequence.
+- Add checks for email notifications.
+- Add additional test cases.